medialab/xan/docs/blog/csv_base_jumping.md

 ## Is that even dangerous?

-Let's say you have a big CSV file and you jump to a random byte within it, would you be able to find where next row will start?
+Let's say you have a big CSV file and you jump to a random byte within it, would you be able to find where the next row will start?

 At first glance you might think this is an easy problem, just read bytes until you find a line break and you are done, right?